Creating conditions for community led empowerment

 They will be responsible for:

-• Developing relationships between public sector organisations and the VCS
+• Developing relationships between public sector organisations and the Charities & Community Groups

 • Supporting effective communication and improving the way both sectors work together at a local level